usaid-cs/yesterday-i-learned/random.md

 1. "Dabbing" is supposed to be you sneezing into your shoulder (because you smoked cannibis oil, i.e. dabbing), and also handing the dab to the next person.
 Information provided by /u/submortimer.
 1. [Sloe gin](https://en.wikipedia.org/wiki/Sloe_gin) is not slow gin.
 Sloe gin is made by soaking sloes (a fruit like plums) in gin.
 1. A police from [where's the little girl](http://www.huffingtonpost.com/2011/11/11/save-miranda-police-video_n_1088723.html) video was once fired for being involved in inappropriate humour.
 1. [Religion websites see the most expensive phone users, and Adult and pornography websites see the least expensive phone users.](https://www.scientiamobile.com/page/smartphone-price-website-category) Conclusion: if you want a cheaper phone, you should masturbate furiously.
-100% legit advice.
 1. Anabaptism is adult baptism.
 1. Don't try to make a startup in a field where people can arrange their work amongst themselves.
 Examples: [home cleaning](http://startupgraveyard.io/company/homejoy/), [carpooling](https://www.facebook.com/groups/372772186164295/?fref=nf), [recruiting](https://www.linkedin.com/)
 1. *Stickler* means perfectionist, with a negative connotation.
-1. Mothers don't moth.
-Fathers don't fath.
-Don't thank them for these things.
 1. In Punjabi, a lakh is called lakkh.
 1. [The Indian numbering system separates the first thousand with a comma, then a comma for every factor of 2.](https://en.wikipedia.org/wiki/Indian_numbering_system#Use_of_separators)
 1. The D in [D-day](https://www.army.mil/e2/rv5_downloads/d-day/the-meaning-of-dday-fact.pdf) is also Day.
 So D-day is Day-day.
 There is also [H-hour](https://en.wiktionary.org/wiki/H-hour), which is---you guessed it---Hour-hour.